-Adding your church's privacy notice
+Adding your privacy notice

 Customising the My Consent form

-Customising the My Consent request preset email
+Customising the consent request email

-Sending the My Consent form to multiple people
+Sending consent requests to multiple people

 Managing/reporting ongoing consents received and consent outstanding

-Please take time to read this support article carefully and thoroughly before sending consent requests.
-Consent is one of six lawful bases for processing people's information under the GDPR.
+Please take time to read this support article carefully before sending consent requests.
+Consent is one of eight lawful bases for processing personal information under the GDPR.
 Consent is only appropriate if you can offer people real choice and control over how you will use their data, and if you want to build their trust and engagement.
-But if you cannot offer a genuine choice, consent may not be appropriate.
-For example, if you would still process the personal data without consent (e.g. because you have a legitimate interest basis), asking for consent is misleading and inherently unfair, and therefore not compliant with the GDPR.
-For UK organisations, ICO guidance can be found here.
+Where you are unable to offer a genuine choice, consent may not be appropriate.
+For example, if you would still process personal data because you have a legitimate interest or legal obligation, asking for consent is considered misleading and inherently unfair, and therefore not compliant with the GDPR.
+For UK organisations, further ICO guidance can be found here.

 Overview of the consent workflow

-Embedded within the consent request email is a personal link to their "My Consent" form.
-The My Consent form includes all the personal data you hold about that person, displayed in a partially-obfuscated (starred out) format.
-Internal-use 'legitimate interest' data like notes, key dates, tags and flows are not included in the form, although you may need to explain this type of processing in your privacy notice.
+Embedded in the consent request email is a personal link to the recipient's own My Consent form.
+The My Consent form lists all the personal data you hold for that person displayed in a partially-obfuscated (starred out) format.
+Internal-use 'legitimate interest' data like notes, key dates, tags and flows are not shown in the form although you will likely need to explain this type of processing in your organisation's privacy notice.

-Church members and their children can then easily review their data on the My Consent form - making corrections, adding missing information, or removing data they no longer wish you to hold.
-They can also review their privacy settings (if My ChurchSuite permissions are enabled) and their communication options before finally ticking a checkbox to confirm they have "read, understood and accept your privacy notice", and then submit their consent; or they can click to request that their account be deleted from ChurchSuite.
-Your privacy notice should make clear your expected processes for the "right to be forgotten", so that a data subject can easily invoke that right - the right to be forgotten is not the same as a request to delete their account on ChurchSuite (this is further explained in the related support article).
+Contacts and their children can then easily review their personal information on the My Consent form - making corrections, adding missing information, or removing data they no longer wish you to process.
+They can also review their Privacy Settings (if My ChurchSuite access is enabled) and their Communication Options, before finally ticking the checkbox to confirm they have read your privacy notice and submit the completed form; or, they can request that their account be deleted from your ChurchSuite account.
+Your privacy notice should make the process clear for those invoking their right to be forgotten, but remember that the right to be forgotten is not the same as a request for their data to be deleted from ChurchSuite (this is further explained in the related support article).

-Where consent is given, all the changes made by the data subject on the My Consent form are updated to their profile in ChurchSuite and changes logs are recorded.
-An "Ongoing Consent" Key Date is added against the person.
-As a "double consent confirmation", the data subject will receive a 'success' email that includes a snapshot of the My Consent form and the data consented for each field at the time of submission.
-That 'sent' confirmation is added to the communication log of the person and serves as your evidence of consent.
+Where the consent form response is submitted (and consent is given) any changes made on the form by the data subject are updated on their profile in ChurchSuite, with a change log added.
+A helpful 'Ongoing Consent' Key Date is added against the person's profile, and as a double consent confirmation, the data subject receives a Success email that includes a snapshot of the My Consent form they submitted.
+The sent success email is added to the person's Communication log and serves as further evidence of consent.

 The process for obtaining ongoing consent from adult contacts and children is identical.
-Each data subject will receive a separate, personalised consent email and each individual has their own My Consent form.
-As part of the consent form workflow, the data subject is required to type their name; meaning that you will know whether the My Consent form was completed by the data subject or by a spouse/partner, or a parent on behalf of their child.
-Do remember that subject to certain conditions, children over the age of consent (14 years) may be able to provide their own consent, or a parent or adult with parent responsibility may consent on the child's behalf.
-The name of the submitter is included in the Key Date, along with the date/time of consent, the IP address of the submitter and the consent method (i.e. "My Consent").
-Where your church has multiple consent-gathering workflows, you may wish to make use of the "Ongoing Consent" key date for those processes too - in this way a single key date instance will help you determine those that have or have not yet consented.
+Each data subject will receive a separate personalised consent request email and each individual has their own My Consent form.
+As part of the ChurchSuite consent form 'submission' workflow the data subject is required to type their name (like a digital signature); meaning that you will know whether the My Consent form was completed by the data subject or by a spouse/partner or a parent on behalf of their child.
+Do remember that children over the age of consent (13+ years under the EU GDPR) may be able to provide their own consent, or a parent or adult with parental responsibility may consent on the child's behalf.
+The name of the My Consent form's submitter is included in the 'consent' Key Date that is added, along with the date/time of consent, the IP address of the submitter and the consent method (i.e. the "My Consent" form, as opposed to a paper-based consent perhaps recorded by one of your Users).
+Where your organisation has multiple consent-gathering admin workflows - perhaps a paper-based system for those who don't have an email address - you may wish to make use of the Ongoing Consent key date for those processes too - in this way a single 'Ongoing Consent' key date instance will help you determine those that have or have not yet provided you with ongoing consent.

 What's your legal basis for processing personal data?